Indezine Logo

 5. The Slides pane located on the left side of the Slide Master view has one large thumbnail that represents the Slide Master.
 All the smaller thumbnails represent individual Slide Layouts.
 Select the Master or the Layout on the left pane for which you want to enable slide numbers.

-6. Select the Insert tab of the Ribbon, and click the Header & Footer button to bring up the familiar dialog box that you last saw in Figure 2 (refer earlier in this page).
+6. Select the Insert tab of the Ribbon, and click the Header & Footer button to bring up the familiar dialog box, as shown in Figure 2, previously on this page.
 Select the option to enable slide numbers.

-7. Choose Apply to All button if you want to show slide numbers in all Masters/Layouts of the presentation.
-Choose Apply if you want it to be visible only on the current selection (Master or Layout).
+7. Choose Apply to All button if you want to show slide numbers in all Masters and Layouts of the presentation.
+Choose Apply if you want the slide number to be visible on the current selection (Master or Layout).

 8. Make sure you are on the Slide Master tab of the Ribbon, and click the Close Master view button to go back to the Normal view.